 If you’ve ever dreamed of living like a local in the outback, station stays are the best ways to do it.
 Sheep and cattle stations have been a huge part of South Australia's outback for more than 150 years.

-Discover the outback way of life at a sheep or cattle station.
-Stay in modest shearers’ quarters, cook your own meals or join your “host” family for dinner.
-It's not all “rough and tumble” with some luxury homesteads offering an oasis of finery in the outback.
+Stay on a sheep or cattle station, in modest shearers’ quarters.
+Cook your own meals or join your "hosts" for dinner.
+It's not all “rough and tumble" though with luxury homesteads offering an oasis of finery in the outback.

 Bendleby Ranges is a multi-award winning adventure tourism destination, located in the Southern Flinders Ranges - an easy three and a half hours drive north of Adelaide.
 Offering serenity and tranquillity in an unspoilt natural environment, the affordable accommodation options range from a homestead, cottage or shearers' quarters.
 There are also private campsites nestled among creeks lined with native pine and gum trees.

 Clayton Station Outback Adventures and Station Stays are situated on the Birdsville Track, 54 kilometres north of Marree in the far-north of South Australia.
 Luxury two-bedroom self-contained units with spacious decking overlooking the Clayton River into magnificent outback sunsets.
 Nestled in the heart of the outback for total relaxation away from the bustle of the city.
 Relax in a hot artesian bath, under a "chandelier" of stars and enjoy the serenity of the outback.